 Sticky leaves indicate an aphid infestation.
 Treat with an insecticide like Neem oil.

-Are There Other Liriope Varieties?
+Other Liriope Grass Varieties?

 The two most popular species of the liriope genus are the Liriope muscari and the Liriope spicata.

-What Are The Best Uses For Lily Turf?
+Best Uses For Evergreen Lily Turf?

 Liriope muscari is an evergreen plant and a great choice for growing in containers, but it excels when used in the landscape as a ground cover, as a border plant, or in large beds.